15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Megrim is abundant in the UK as well as in southern Norway, Iceland, France, and Spain and a little less within the Mediterranean.
 As per FAO (Food and Agriculture Organization which is an agency of the United Nations), total landings across these regions are around 15,000 tonnes per year, and the UK is part of the total at 3000 tonnes.

-The majority of which are believed to be shipped to Spain, which is where megrim is more well-known.
+The majority of these are believed to be shipped to Spain, which is where megrim is more well-known.
 It’s referred to as Gallo, which is a Spanish word meaning rooster.

-In reality, 15,000 tonnes overstates the reality since megrim is an extremely inexpensive fish, and many fishing vessels have had the habit of historically (and most likely will are continuing to do so) to throw it away due to the fact that the price it fetches isn’t worth the hassle of dealing with it.
+In reality, 15,000 tonnes overstates the reality since megrim is an extremely inexpensive fish, and many fishing vessels have had the habit of historically (and most likely will continue to do so) throwing it away because the price it fetches isn’t worth the hassle of dealing with it.

-Once it’s landed in the water, it’s usually between 500g and 1500g and around 35cms in length.
-It has a light brown skin that is topped by massive, rough scales and a few spots and a somewhat transparent aspect.
+Once it’s landed in the water, it’s usually between 500g and 1500g and around 35 cm in length.
+It has light brown skin that is topped by massive, rough scales a few spots, and a somewhat transparent aspect.

-A naturalist from the 18th century, Thomas Pennant, perhaps stated this more precisely: “The colour of the upper portion of the body is cinereous , a greyish us all brown, obscured in places and obscurely visible and the lower part white, colored by the red.”
+A naturalist from the 18th century, Thomas Pennant, perhaps stated this more precisely: “The color of the upper portion of the body is cinereous, a greyish us all brown, obscured in places and obscurely visible and the lower part white, colored by the red.”
 (The the same Thomas Pennant though the megrim looked like”Holibut” in appearance “Holibut.”

 We’ll leave the fact that it resembles the “Holibut.”)
-There’s a species that is very similar called the megrim with four spots (Lepidorhombus boscii) with four grey spots that are completely indistinguishable.
+There’s a very similar species called the megrim with four spots (Lepidorhombus boscii) with four grey spots that are completely indistinguishable.

 Tonguefish